 Environment.
 Researchers at the Sevilleta Field Station have access to a broad diversity of habitats and potential research sites.
-The Sevilleta Refuge is 100,000 hectares and spans the Rio Grande/I-25 corridor as well as mountain habitats west and east of the Rio Grande valley.
+The Sevilleta National Wildlife Refuge (NWR) is 100,000 hectares and spans the Rio Grande/I-25 corridor as well as mountain habitats west and east of the Rio Grande valley.
 Vegetation types range from Chihuahuan Desert grasslands and shrublands, Colorado Plateau shrub-steppe, the riparian Rio Grande corridor, juniper savanna, and piñon-juniper woodlands.
-Most portions of the Sevilleta refuge are closed to the public (behind locked gates) and are quite remote, providing security for research sites, experiments and equipment.
-A portion of the Refuge near the Sevilleta Field Station is open to the public year round.
-The Refuge staff in conjunction with the Field Station and Sevilleta LTER host monthly refuge tours and talks for the public.
-In addition, adjacent to the Field Station portion of the refuge are public lands in the Rio Grande bosque that are accessible for wildlife viewing, hiking and recreational activities.
+Most portions of the Sevilleta NWR are closed to the public (behind locked gates) and are quite remote, providing security for research sites, experiments and equipment.
+A portion of the Sevilleta NWR near the Sevilleta Field Station is open to the public year round.
+In addition, adjacent to the Sevilleta Field Station portion of the refuge are public lands in the Rio Grande bosque that are accessible for wildlife viewing, hiking and recreational activities.